c-nygren/turing_minkowski_classifier/README.md

 # About

-This project simulates Turing patterns, and then adapts Mecke's Minkowski measure method (for experimental Turing patterns) to a snapshot of the simulated result.
-This is done to quantitatively categorize the resulting pattern.
+This project simulates Turing patterns and applies a quantitative analysis (adapted from Mecke 1996) to a final snapshot of the simulation.
+This allows for quantitative classification of patterns and enables statistical comparison between our simuolated and Mecke's experimental results.

+- **Final results & plots:** see the [presentation slides](./final_presentation.pptx)
+- **Main simulation file:** [`jupy_main.ipynb`](./jupy_main.ipynb), which includes:
+  - simulation routines
+  - plotting and animation
+  - Minkowski analysis
+  - statistical analysis functions

+⚠️ **Note:** This codebase was built for academic use and demonstration.
+It has not been cleaned up for third-party use and requires adaptation.

+## Acknowledgements
+This project was originally developed together with [@collaborator-username](https://github.com/SophiaaW).

-# Original Class Project Description
+## Original Class Project Description
 For the final project of Computational Physics we encourage you to define your own project!